 Politics

-My political lens is openly Austrian school.
-I see technology as the strongest driver of productivity, capitalism as the system that delivers the broadest gains in quality of life, and individual liberty as the core value.
-Policy is worth having only when it protects voluntary exchange, reliable infrastructure, and the right to build.
+My philosophy is shaped by the Austrian school.
+I argue that technology drives productivity, that capitalism delivers the broadest gains in standard of living, and that individual liberty is the value worth defending.
+Policy earns its keep when it protects voluntary exchange, reliable infrastructure, and entrepreneurial freedom.

 Work positions